Risk Factors Dashboard

 If HBP and CPP do not continue to develop and maintain leading brands or realize the anticipated benefits of advertising and promotion spend, its operating results may suffer.

 The ability of HBP and CPP to compete successfully depends in part on the company’s ability to develop and maintain leading brands so that retail and other customers will need its products to meet consumer demand.
+Leading brands allow each of CPP and HBP to realize economies of scale in its operations.
 Leading brands allow both CPP and HBP to realize economies of scale in its operations.
 The development and maintenance of such brands require significant investment in brand-building and marketing initiatives.
+While HBP and CPP plan to continue to increase expenditures for advertising and promotion and other brand-building and marketing initiatives over the long term, the initiatives may not deliver the anticipated results and the results of such initiatives may not cover the costs of the increased investment.
 While HBP and CPP plan to continue to increase its expenditures for advertising and promotion and other brand-building and marketing initiatives over the long term, the initiatives may not deliver the anticipated results and the results of such initiatives may not cover the costs of the increased investment.

 Griffon may be required to record impairment charges for goodwill and indefinite-lived intangible assets.